Get started with generative AI and agents in Microsoft Foundry

 4. At the top-right of the chat pane, use the New chat button to restart the conversation.
 This removes all conversation history.

-5. Enter a new prompt, such as Who was Alan Turing? and view the response.
+5. Enter a new prompt, such as Tell me about the ELIZA chatbot. and view the response.

 View client code to chat with a model